Understanding Auditory Processing Disorders in Children

 There are many disorders that can affect a person's ability to understand auditory information.
 For example, individuals with Attention Deficit/Hyperactivity Disorder (ADHD) may well be poor listeners and have difficulty understanding or remembering verbal information; however, their actual neural processing of auditory input in the CNS is intact.
 Instead, it is the attention deficit that is impeding their ability to access or use the auditory information that is coming in.
 Similarly, children with autism may have great difficulty with spoken language comprehension.
 However, it is the higher-order, global deficit known as autism that is the cause of their difficulties, not a specific auditory dysfunction.
 Finally, although the terms language processing and auditory processing sometimes are used interchangeably, it is critical to understand that they are not the same thing at all.

-For many children and adults with these disorders and others - including mental retardation and sensory integration dysfunction - the listening and comprehension difficulties we often see are due to the higher-order, more global or all-encompassing disorder and not to any specific deficit in the neural processing of auditory stimuli per se.
+For many children and adults with these disorders and others—including intellectual disabilities and sensory integration dysfunction—the listening and comprehension difficulties we often see are due to the higher-order, more global or all-encompassing disorder and not to any specific deficit in the neural processing of auditory stimuli per se.
 As such, it is not correct to apply the label APD to these individuals, even if many of their behaviors appear very similar to those associated with APD.
 In some cases, however, APD may co-exist with ADHD or other disorders.
 In those cases, only careful and accurate diagnosis can assist in disentangling the relative effects of each.

 Children with APD may exhibit a variety of listening and related complaints.
 For example, they may have difficulty understanding speech in noisy environments, following directions, and discriminating (or telling the difference between) similar-sounding speech sounds.
 Sometimes they may behave as if a hearing loss is present, often asking for repetition or clarification.
 In school, children with APD may have difficulty with spelling, reading, and understanding information presented verbally in the classroom.
 Often their performance in classes that don't rely heavily on listening is much better, and they typically are able to complete a task independently once they know what is expected of them.
 However, it is critical to understand that these same types of symptoms may be apparent in children who do not exhibit APD.
 Therefore, we should always keep in mind that not all language and learning problems are due to APD, and all cases of APD do not lead to language and learning problems.
 APD cannot be diagnosed from a symptoms checklist.
 No matter how many symptoms of APD a child may have, only careful and accurate diagnostics can determine the underlying cause.